-- a) It is not uncommon that not all parts of the building are accessible for inspection, especially when the report was prepared for the minority owners. - b) This part of the expert report should provide detailed description to the areas, which are accessible for inspection. - c) Areas which are inaccessible or could not be inspected due to any reasons should be clearly listed out. - d) General description of the methodology of inspection adopted should be mentioned.
+- It is common that not all parts of the building are accessible for inspection, especially when the report was prepared for the minority owners. - b) This part of the expert report should provide detailed description to the areas, which are accessible for inspection. - c) Areas which are inaccessible or could not be inspected due to any reasons should be clearly listed out. - General description of the methodology of inspection adopted should be mentioned.